 Prior to FFY2002, adequate resources were available to cover the Department's costs for administration of the program without levying a fee.
 The Department began charging a fee associated with the EIFP in 2002.
 While the initial amount to be collected through the fee was \$1M, subsequent Appropriations Acts required the Department to collect \$5 million from the November 2003 and 2004 borrowers.
 Rather than require cash payment from the project sponsors at closing, the Trust included the Department loan origination fee in the borrowers' Trust loan (and secured that portion of the bond issue with non-SRF funds) to cover \$5 million of Department's costs in administering the Financing Program.
 The legislation for the SFY2006 Program established a "Department Loan Origination Fund" that is administered by the Trust.
 The program now has a stable fixed fee of 2 percent of the participant's loan amount.
 There is no SRF funding involved in the Department loan origination fee.
 The Department's loan origination fee is not included in the principal amount of the CWSRF loan and is separately accounted for.
+In SFY2007, the amount collected through the Department Fee was approximately \$6.7 million.
+In the SFY2008 Financing Program, the amount anticipated to be collected is about \$4-5 million and will depend on the total dollar amount of loan awards made in the current funding cycle.

 The Trust's loan is issued at the same market interest rate as the Trust obtains from the sale of its bonds.
 Rather than bonding for all of the eligible closing costs associated with each financing, the Trust charges the borrowers a one-time surcharge of up to 0.4% of the principal Trust loan amount to partially cover the costs associated with that particular year's bond sale.
 These issuance costs include such activities as: bond counsel, financial advisor, rating agencies, printing and publishing of the Notice of Sale, the Preliminary Official Statement, the Official Statement, and other costs related to the Trust's bond sale.
 In addition, the Trust charges an annual administrative fee of up to 0.3% of the Trust's bond principal loan amount to cover the balance of the closing cost and the annual operating expenses associated with the operations of the Trust and the on-going costs associated with the Loan Servicer and Trustees.
 The Trust Annual Fee is not included in the principal amount of the loan.
-The annual fees collected by the trust are held in an account outside of the SRF.
-In SFY2007, the Trust anticipates collecting administrative fees associated with the CWSRF and DWSRF programs of approximately \$2.5 million.
+The annual fees collected by the Trust are held in an account outside of the SRF.
+In SFY2007, the Trust collected administrative fees associated with the administration of the CWSRF and DWSRF programs of approximately \$4.8 million.

-The FFY2007 proposal continues the reporting process introduced in the Proposed Addenda to the FFY2005 Priority System document that describes a new initiative being undertaken by USEPA in an effort to demonstrate and track the CWSRF program's positive contribution to environmental quality.
+The FFY2007 Priority System continues the reporting process introduced in the Proposed Addenda to the FFY2005 Priority System document that describes a new initiative being undertaken by USEPA in an effort to demonstrate and track the CWSRF program's positive contribution to environmental quality.
 USEPA has developed a small set of core measures to show how the CWSRF impacts compliance, water quality and designated uses and a one-page form that captures the reach of the CWSRF in terms of subsidy, population affected and volume of wastewater treated.
 The Department and the project sponsors will complete the "Core Measures Project Worksheet" and the Department will submit this information to USEPA.
 A sample of the worksheet is included in the Appendix of this document.